kraina-ai/srai/docs/getting_started/use_cases.md

 >
 > Embeddings store is not yet available, as it introduces infrastructure costs to host them.
 We intend to release pre-trained embeddings from our methods in

 As a city planner, I would like to anticipate the amount of traffic on the estate.
-I work for one of the major cities, for which I found that there are pre-trained embeddings by the `srai` team.
+I work for one of the major cities, for which I found that there are pre-trained embeddings by the `srai` team (or by a member of the community).
 I want it to run fast and that I don't have to do anything other than download the embeds and a library that can read them.

 ## Transfer learning